 Having a generally pessimistic outlook can feel like the ‘safe’ approach in an uncertain world – “well, at least that way I won’t be disappointed”.

 However, depression thrives on this negative attitude, increasingly robbing you of hope and leaving its characteristic ’empty’ feeling instead.

 There are many uncertainties in life, and things that cannot be controlled, yet many cultures seem to overstate the importance of individuals having ‘control’ over their lives.
 Having bad things happen and not being able to prevent them can then leave someone vulnerable to the generalised feeling of helplessness that depression feeds on and perpetuates.

 Depression thrives on opportunities to promote over-harsh self-judgement and feelings of worthlessness.
 It causes people to inappropriately blame themselves for experiences like being badly treated or failing to meet unrealistic standards.
 It can also lead people to compare themselves negatively against others.
 All of this combined can lead to corrosive and unhelpful guilt.

 It is natural that people will think about death on occasions.
 However, the excessive negativity caused by depression can lead to repetitive, unhelpful dwelling on death.
 Depression also reduces problem-solving ability and causes increasing ‘tunnel vision’, falsely making suicide seem like a solution to problems.
 Repeatedly thinking about suicide can be very risky.
 It should be taken seriously and dealt with promptly.

-If you are worried about any of the symptoms that you recognise here and think you might be depressed, do speak to someone about it.
-Also, there are lots of resources across this site that will help you to think about how you might take care of yourself at a difficult time.
+If you are concerned that you might be depressed, do speak to someone about it and start the process of getting the support you need.
+There are lots of resources across this site that will help you learn to take care of yourself during times of difficulty.
 Try taking a look at the information in the Making Changes section for some ideas.